-Both CRTs and RRTs are highly skilled professionals who provide lifesaving care to patients with cardiopulmonary conditions.
-They’re licensed and trained to perform the same job duties and are even employed in the same settings.
+Both Certified Respiratory Therapists (CRTs) and Registered Respiratory Therapists (RRTs) are highly skilled professionals who provide critical care to patients with cardiopulmonary conditions.
+They share many of the same job duties and often work in similar healthcare settings.

-The primary difference between CRTs and RRTs is their level of credentialing.
-The RRT credential is preferred by many employers because it demonstrates a higher level of knowledge and competence.
+The main distinction between them lies in their level of credentialing.
+The RRT credential is often preferred by employers because it signifies a more advanced level of knowledge and expertise.

-Therefore, RRTs often have more opportunities for advancement and higher salaries.
-They may also be eligible for positions that are closed to CRTs, such as management and supervisory roles.
+As a result, RRTs typically enjoy more opportunities for career advancement and higher earning potential.
+They may also qualify for specialized roles, such as management and supervisory positions, which are often unavailable to CRTs.

 What is a Certified Respiratory Therapist (CRT)?

-A certified respiratory therapist (CRT) is an RT who has obtained the entry-level credential granted by the NBRC.
-This is the minimum requirement a respiratory therapist needs to apply for a license to practice respiratory care.
+A Certified Respiratory Therapist (CRT) is a respiratory therapist who has earned the entry-level credential awarded by the National Board for Respiratory Care (NBRC).
+This credential is the minimum requirement needed to obtain a license to practice respiratory care.

-However, they are not eligible to take to clinical simulation exam (CSE) until they have passed the TMC exam with a high-cut score.
-This is required to become a registered respiratory therapist (RRT).
+However, CRTs are not eligible to take the Clinical Simulation Exam (CSE) unless they pass the TMC exam with a high-cut score.
+This step is essential for advancing to the Registered Respiratory Therapist (RRT) credential.

 What is a Registered Respiratory Therapist (RRT)?

-As previously mentioned, the RRT credential is preferred by most employers because it demonstrates a higher level of knowledge and competence.
-Therefore, RRTs often earn a higher salary than CRTs.
+As mentioned earlier, the RRT credential is favored by many employers because it reflects a higher level of expertise and competence.
+Consequently, Registered Respiratory Therapists (RRTs) tend to earn higher salaries compared to Certified Respiratory Therapists (CRTs).

-According to Salary.com, the median annual salary for CRTs is $64,424, while the median annual salary for RRTs is $69,209.
+According to Salary.com, the median annual salary for CRTs is $71,855, while RRTs have a median annual salary of $77,271.

 Education Requirements